-Unfortunately, due to challenges with finding eligible applicants the HOME Rehabilitation Program did not complete any projects.
-As part of its Program Year 2022-2023 Annual Action Plan the City allocated HOME funds to larger affordable housing projects to ensure that it continues to make affordable housing for residents a priority and that funds are expended in a timely manner.
+Unfortunately, due to continued challenges with finding eligible applicants the HOME Rehabilitation Program did not complete any projects.
+As part of its Program Year 2022-2023 Annual Action Plan the City allocated HOME funds to larger affordable housing projects to ensure that it continues to make affordable housing for residents a priority and that funds are expended in a timely manner; efforts for these projects are ongoing.

 The City of South Gate previously received a total of a total of \$1,738,226 of supplemental CDBG-Coronavirus (CDBG-CV) funds to use to prepare, prevent, and respond to the Coronavirus pandemic (COVID-19).
 The City chose to amend their 2019-2020 Annual Action Plan to program their CDBG-CV funds and funded several activities to help support their residents through the coronavirus pandemic.
-Programs that continued to offer services included the South Gate Family Violence Prevention Program, Rental Utility Assistance, Food Insecurity, and Business Assistance.
+Programs that continued to offer services in FY 22-23 included the California Latino Leadership Institute the South Gate Family Violence Prevention Program, Rental & Utility Assistance, youth development from Police Explorers, and Home Modification Services for those with development or physical disabilities.